npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 11 Apr 2024 18:35:57 +0530
 ### [There’s a whooping cough outbreak worldwide: How deadly is it?](https://www.firstpost.com/explainers/whooping-cough-outbreak-worldwide-how-deadly-is-it-13758682.html)

-Article found but Couldn't summarize
-Whooping cough outbreaks are reported in various countries, including the UK, Australia, and Europe, while deaths have been reported in China, the Philippines, the Czech Republic, and the Netherlands.
-The highly contagious infection, which is scientifically called pertussis, can be fatal, especially in infants and children
+Whooping cough, also known as pertussis, is experiencing a resurgence globally, with outbreaks reported in the UK, Australia, Europe, and deaths in China, the Philippines, Czech Republic, and the Netherlands.
+The infection, caused by the bacterium Bordetella pertussis, is particularly dangerous for infants and children.
+Despite the availability of vaccines since the 1950s, the disease remains a significant cause of death among children worldwide.

+The symptoms, initially resembling a common cold, can escalate to severe coughing fits with a distinctive "whoop" sound.
+Vaccination has been effective in reducing the severity and duration of the disease, yet many countries only mandate it for children, leaving adults vulnerable after the vaccine's protection wanes.

+The recent spike in cases has been attributed to the disruption of routine vaccination during the COVID-19 pandemic, leading to decreased immunity and increased susceptibility.
+The resurgence follows a lull in cases due to pandemic-related measures like border closures and social distancing.

+To combat the rise, health authorities emphasize the importance of vaccination for all age groups.
+Some countries are experiencing vaccine shortages, highlighting the need for sustained immunization efforts to prevent future outbreaks.
+The situation underscores the delicate balance between disease control and maintaining herd immunity through vaccination.

 Thu, 11 Apr 2024 18:05:18 +0530
 ### [Sri Lanka elections: How the country is making contesting polls costlier](https://www.firstpost.com/explainers/sri-lanka-elections-contesting-polls-costlier-13758645.html)